mgatto/mgatto/README.md

 # Hello there

 I'm Michael Gatto, a Full-stack Software Engineer turned Engineering Manager within Jonas Software where I serve and coach my Engineering, QA and IT teams to be deeper thinkers and faster performers.
-I'm also a graduate student in Human Language Technology at the University of Arizona where I research the linguistics of programming language
+I'm also a graduate student in Human Language Technology at the University of Arizona where I research the linguistics of programming languages.

 ## 👨‍💻 What I do